mrueda/beacon2-ri-tools/docker/README.md

 ## Downloading Required Databases and Software

 First, we need to download the necessary databases and software.
-Unlike `beacon2-ri-tools`, where the data was inside the container, we now store the data externally.
-This improves data persistence and allows software updates without needing to re-download everything.
+In contrast to `beacon2-ri-tools`, where **the data was bundled inside the container to provide a zero-configuration experience for users, we now store the data externally**.
+This change improves data persistence and allows software updates without requiring a full re-download of all data.

 ### Step 1: Download Required Files